OpenNews/srccon-2021/participant-prep.md

 <div class="icon"><img src="/media/img/pronouns.png"></div>
 <div class="markdown" markdown="1">
 #### Step 2: Add your pronoun pin.
 In lieu of physical pins, you can display your pronouns digitally this year!
-In your SRCCON Slack account and on Zoom, we invite everyone who’s comfortable to add their pronouns to their display names.
+In your SRCCON Slack account and on Zoom, we invite everyone who’s comfortable to add their pronouns to their display names so they’re always visible.
 For example, “Sisi Wei (she/her).”
+Additionally you can add pronouns to your profile’s “pronouns” field too.
 Displaying your pronoun even if you don’t feel like you need one helps create a welcoming space for our colleagues who do (and please, respect other people’s pronouns).
 </div>
 </div>